exercism/cpp/exercises/concept/making-the-grade/.docs/instructions.md

 ## 5. Matching Names to Scores

-You have a list of exam scores in descending order, and another list of student names also sorted in descending order by their exam scores.
+You have exam scores in descending order, and the respective student names (sorted in the order of their exam scores).
-You would like to match each student name with their exam score and print out an overall class ranking.
+You would like to match each student's name with their exam score and print out an overall class ranking.

 Create the function `student_ranking()` with parameters `student_scores` and `student_names`.
 Match each student name on the student_names `vector` with their score from the student_scores `vector`.
-You can assume each argument `vector` is be sorted from highest score(er) to lowest score(er).
+You can assume each argument `vector` is sorted from highest score(er) to lowest score(er).
 The function should return a `vector` of strings with the format `<rank>. <student name>: <student score>`.

 ```cpp